-At least 85 killed in South Korean as plane crashes on landing
+At least 124 killed in South Korean as plane crashes on landing

 According to local media reports, all but the two persons rescued – a passenger and a crew member – are presumed to have been killed.

-At least 85 persons were killed after a passenger plane caught fire upon skidding off a runway and crashing at South Korea’s Muan International Airport on Sunday, reported the country’s Yonhap News Agency.
+At least 124 persons were killed after a passenger plane caught fire upon skidding off a runway and crashing at South Korea’s Muan International Airport on Sunday, reported Reuters.

 The crash occurred at around 9.07 am as Jeju Air flight 7C2216, carrying 175 passengers and six crew members from the Thai capital Bangkok, was landing at the airport in the south of the country.

-Quoting unidentified officials, Yonhap News Agency reported that all but the two persons rescued – a passenger and a crew member – are presumed to have been killed.
+Quoting unidentified officials, South Korea’s Yonhap News Agency reported that all but the two persons rescued – a passenger and a crew member – are presumed to have been killed.

 The accident possibly occurred due to a failure in the plane’s landing gear as a result of a bird strike, according to the news agency.
 An investigation has started to determine the cause of the crash.